SALajes/FEUP_SDIS_1stProj/ReadMe.md

 # Distributed Systems / Sistemas Distribuídos - 2019/2020
 First project of SDIS curricular unit: **Distributed Backup Service**

-Link for the first project: https://github.com/SALajes/FEUP_SDIS_2ndProj
+Link for the second project: https://github.com/SALajes/FEUP_SDIS_2ndProj

 ## Java SE
 The Java SE 11.0.6 was the version used on the development of this project.